-IRU is in Saudi Arabia, delivering a keynote speech on TIR as a critical tool to improve global and regional connectivity at the Saudi Supply Chain Conference, which is followed by a TIR workshop later this week.
+IRU in Saudi Arabia, delivered a keynote speech on TIR as a critical tool to improve global and regional connectivity at the Saudi Supply Chain Conference, which was followed by a TIR workshop later that week.

 With more than 30% of the world’s trade crossing the Red Sea, Saudi Arabia is pivotal for transit through the Gulf Cooperation Council countries and the Middle East due to its geographic and economic status.

 IRU’s Senior Adviser for the Middle East, Rani Wehbe, headlined the event, where he engaged several hundreds of participants from the private and public sectors with a presentation outlining Saudi’s trade and logistics potential through the use of a harmonised transit system like TIR.

 Saudi Arabia’s transformation into a logistics hub linking Asia, Europe and Africa is one of the pillars of the Saudi Vision 2030, and the country is currently finalising the formal procedures to accede to the TIR Convention, with the aim to implement it in 2018.

 Mr Wehbe explained IRU’s role to work with all pertinent stakeholders to implement the TIR system and improve and professionalise road and cross border transport.